 After Satan is defeated once and for all, then he and all his minions, will be judged at the great white throne, and tossed into the lake of fire, forever.
 [Rev. 20:10 - 15]

-The Children of God will be judged and rewarded, and will live with their God, the Lord Jesus Christ, who will take a new name (Immanuel) and when they will at last, receive "rest" from all sinful earthly striving, and labor forever ![Rev. 22:1-5] Amen and Amen.
+The Children of God will be judged and rewarded, and will live with their God, the Lord Jesus Christ, who will take a new name (Immanuel) and when they will at last, receive "rest" from all sinful earthly striving, and labor forever ![Rev. 22:1-5] Amen and Amen!

-What about the world renowned Greek philosophers, did Jesus quote any of them, or endorse any of them as being reliable authorities on Scripture?
+What about the world renowned Greek philosophers of the past, did Jesus quote any of them, or endorse any of them as being reliable authorities on Scripture?
 No. Did he pattern his gospel and doctrine according to their humanistic and metaphysical points of view?
 No. So why did the "father's" of the faith (Irenaeus, Origen, and Augustine), so called, by modern theologians, feel the need to look to these idolatrous men as inspiration for their thought processes in interpreting and teaching Scripture?
 Did Paul go to Greek philosophy schools before he taught the Greeks the gospel?
 No. Did Paul use Pharisaical teachings, or quote notable rabbis to capture his audiences' hearts?
 No, on both counts.

 But before his righteous smelting process is in full swing, I encourage you dear reader, to thoroughly examine God's word like the Berean's (Jews in Greece) of Paul's day did, who were exemplified as a righteous model of proper biblical exegesis.
-They didn't go to the writings of Plato, Aristotle, or Socrates to see if what Paul said was so; instead they went solely to the word of God, more specifically, the Old Testament.
+They didn't go to the writings of Plato, Aristotle, Socrates or their guy Philo to see if what Paul said was so; instead they went solely to the word of God, more specifically, the Old Testament.
 The word of God bears witness to itself, and so interprets itself.
 Don't be like the people Peter spoke of in his second epistle (2 Pet.
 3:16-17), be like the Bereans and know the Old Testament.
-Run to it, and no other book, to see if what a teacher or preacher says is so, and begin your own Christ based smelting process, assisted by his Holy Spirit.
+Run to it, and no other book, to see if what a teacher or preacher says is so, and begin your own Christ based sound doctrine smelting process, assisted by his Holy Spirit.
 Trust me, I've been there and done that.
 So when I say, "You'll be glad you did.", I mean it!
 Amen!